What is responsible investing?

-On a simple level, responsible investing could be like shopping for eggs in the supermarket.
-When you find the eggs on the supermarket shelves, you are confronted by a range of different choices – bio organic eggs, paddock eggs, free-range, caged, cage-free, barn raised, and the list goes on.
-There is such a wide variety of eggs you could select, with a range of prices to match your choice.
+Looking at it straightforwardly, responsible investing could be compared to shopping for eggs in the supermarket.
+When you find the eggs on the supermarket shelves, you are confronted by a range of different choices – bio organic eggs, paddock eggs, free-range, caged, cage-free, barn raised, etc. The selection is vast and comes with a range of prices to match your choice.
 So how do you choose?
-Would you buy solely on price going for the cheapest eggs no matter what?
-Or would you prefer organic eggs or maybe you are concerned for the chickens’ welfare and would not select eggs from caged chickens?
+Would you buy solely on the price going for the cheapest eggs no matter what?
+Would you prefer organic eggs?
+Or perhaps you are concerned for the chicken’s welfare and would not select eggs from caged chickens?

-On a broader level, responsible investing is like that example of deciding which eggs you will buy.
-When you (or your KiwiSaver provider on your behalf) are investing responsibly you are considering investments which reflect your values and possibly reflecting how a company is managing its responsibilities, say to the environment or its community.
+On a broader level, when you (or your KiwiSaver provider on your behalf) are investing responsibly, you are considering investments which reflect your values and take into account how companies manage their responsibilities, for example in their dealings with the environment or the community.

-You may recall either working for, or hearing about, companies that were out to maximise their profit no matter the cost.
-However, over recent years, there has been a change to balance the interests of shareholders with other stakeholders (e.g. the environment).
+You may recall either working for or hearing about, companies that were out to maximise their profit no matter the cost.
+However, over recent years, there has been a move to balance the interests of shareholders with other concerns such as social and environmental welfare.

-Just as the community has become more concerned with issues, like plastic supermarket bags, there has also been a concern about where KiwiSaver funds are invested.
-At Christian KiwiSaver Scheme we endeavour to avoid investments in such products as tobacco, guns and other arms manufacturing, gambling, and adult entertainment as they are out of line with Christian values.
-How companies behave with regards to the environment, their employees and others, how they govern themselves, and how they reward their management are things we also think about when making investment decisions.
+As a community, we have become interested in a variety of social and environmental issues, and this has translated into broader concerns about where KiwiSaver funds are invested.
+At Christian KiwiSaver Scheme we seek to avoid investments in products such as tobacco, guns and other arms manufacturing, gambling, and adult entertainment.
+How companies behave with regard to the environment, their employees and others, and the way they govern themselves are also things we think about when making investment decisions for our members.

 Not already a member of Christian KiwiSaver Scheme?
 Join other like-minded Kiwi Christians growing their savings ethically today!